HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the verbal phrase “ clear away “ is better like clear away the tartar and dirt.”
+I am happy to learn “the” is necessary like “ the Kanazawa dialect.”

 ★★★★★